 Randolph faculty/staff: $8

-General Admission: $10Tags: fine arts, one acts, theatre
+General Admission: $10Tags: fine arts, one acts, performing arts, theatre